enormandeau/snplift/README.md

 but the overall efficiency is also reduced.
 Overall, using 10 CPUs is always a good choice and values above 20 CPUs will be more wasteful of ressources, even on large datasets.
 See article in the **Citation** section above for more benchmark details.
-See **Dryad data** section below for link to benchmark dataset.

-### Dryad data

-SNP datasets and genomes used to benchmark the SNPLift program:
+SNP datasets and genomes used to benchmark SNPLift program can be found on Dryad:
 [https://doi.org/10.5061/dryad.h9w0vt4nx](https://doi.org/10.5061/dryad.h9w0vt4nx)

 ## Installation